-With the price of silver at a record high, 90% junk silver coins are one of the most common investment items.
+With the price of silver at a record high, 90% junk silver coins are among the most common investment items.

-We get a lot of questions about junk silver, and many people don’t know that they could be sitting on cash when it comes to their old coins.
+We get many questions about junk silver, and many people don’t know that they could be sitting on cash regarding their old coins.

-Read below to get the answers to the most frequently asked questions we hear about 90% junk silver coins.
+Read below to find the answers to the most frequently asked questions about 90% junk silver coins.

 What is junk silver?